Sethupathy-Lab/cornell_tutorials/miRquant_tutorial/README.md

           -r is assigning where the miRquant output directories will be copied.
 This will be created in the -o specified directory projectA_set1, ""_set2, ""_set3 are the results from miRquant that were brought over using miRquant_collect
 ```

+Once combined, create the conditions.csv, comparisons.csv, and configuration directory for these combined files and run the final processing portion of miRquant.